Places where we walk

 Coldfall Woods, East Finchley

 This is another favourite haunt of ours that consists of some 14 hectares of ancient woodland in the Muswell Hill / East Finchley area of North London.
-It’s actually a historically important place relating to the Ice Age.
+It’s actually a historically significant place relating to the Ice Age.
 Most people would be surprised to know that evidence has been found in these woods that glaciers once reached this part of the country.
 Nowadays, there is much work going on to protect and preserve the trees, and coppicing is an ongoing process.
 This hard work where certain trees are removed for the benefit of others is actually carried out using a heavy horse to drag the wood away.
 Read about our Coldfall Woods Walk

 On the southern edge of Barnet, just off the Totteridge Lane is another place where we love to take our dogs.
 There is a long stretch of public, open green space, which includes the Whetstone Strays.
 This is a delightful wooded area with Dollis Brook running right through the middle of it.
 The 10-mile long riverside walk, known as the Dollis Valley Greenwalk, runs alongside the brook stretching from Mill Hill to the northern edge of Hampstead Heath.
 This is a beautifully maintained, waymarked path which we love using.
 It’s just one of those places where you can enjoy walking the dogs, yet, at any minute, you might be lucky enough to see a Kingfisher.
 An enchanting place, to be sure.